Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Therm-a-Rest NeoAir X Lite Regular Short (11.5 oz, $200, R-value 4.5)

 This inflatable pad is my choice for most trips.
 The Therm-a-Rest X Lite has an unbeatable warmth to weight ratio.
-A common complaint is that it’s too narrow, but I sleep just fine on it.
-Plus, there’s a wide size for only 1 lb if the regular is too narrow!
+Plus, there’s a wide size for only 1 lb if the regular is too narrow for you!
 I use the Nylofume pack liner trick to inflate my sleeping pad and leave the included pump sack at home.

 Alternatives